dotzenith/SpotiFetch/README.md

 ### ❖ Information

-  SpotiFetch is a simple fetch tool to display info about your Spotify profile
+  SpotiFetch is a simple fetch tool to display info about your Spotify profile using the spotify API

   <img src="assets/spotifetch.gif" alt="spotifetch gif">